Skip to main content

 You can find the process explained on most ICB websites, as well as the application forms needed to make a claim for funding .

-If you're not happy with any aspect of your care, including how your request for a second opinion has been handled, you can file an official complaint using the NHS complaints procedure.
+If you're not happy with any aspect of your care, including how your request for a second opinion has been handled, you can file an official complaint.
+Find out more about feedback and complaints about NHS services on the NHS England website.

 Your rights under the Mental Health Act